CMSDAS/root-short-exercise/_episodes/11-analysis-skimming.md

 ## Have you noticed the `ROOT::RVec` class?

 `ROOT::RVec` is an extended `std::vector` with additional features  to deal with collections, similar to NumPy arrays.
-Because `RVec` has the same interface than a `std::vector` you can use them interchangeably!
+Because `RVec` has the same interface as a `std::vector` you can use them interchangeably!
 However, following additional features simplifies typical tasks in analysis.
 You can find the full documentation [here](https://root.cern/doc/master/classROOT_1_1VecOps_1_1RVec.html)!

 Note that all vectors in `RDataFrame` are automatically treated as `RVec`s.
 You can use all features shown below in strings passed to `RDataFrame`!